Mekdes-cyber/Markdown/Tutorial Changes.md

 Or if you would rather do the set up and authentication from your  terminal, you can use the bash code down below.
 This code achieves two main goals.
-The ``pip install gripql`` part installs the gripql library for python and the other two lines of code below it are made to help you authenticate using your email.
+The ``pip install gripql`` part installs the gripql library for python and the other two lines of code below it are made to help you authenticate using your Google credentials.
 Run the following in terminal as per the above authentication page.

 ``` bash